coderefinery/ase-workshop-2019/ase-talk.md

 ???
 - You are incrementally verifying and building new behavior in this way
 - You are establishing a development path with feedback.
-- You also train/exercise the ability to vary the "stepsize".
+- You also train/exercise the ability to vary the "step size".
-- Being able to vary the stepsize is valuable when things become brittle (your on thin ice.)
+- Being able to vary the step size is valuable when things become brittle (your on thin ice.)

 ---